dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

     ulong sessionId
 }
 ```
-Followed by an Optional Continuation of a `netperf` format stream of events.
+Followed by an Optional Continuation of a `nettrace` format stream of events.

 ### `StopTracing`